ucsb-cs24/s19/backup_pa/pa02/pa02_new.md

 Best movie is the american president with rating 6.5
 ```

-** Case 2: `arg1` is `false`**
+## Case 2:
-In this case, your goal is to:
+If `arg1` is `false`, your goal is to collect two types of timing data to answer the following questions:
-(1) Collect statistics about the **average time to search in a BST**
+(1) What are the statistics of the **average time to search in a BST**?
-(2) Collect data about**the number of primitive operations to search in a BST** and how it varies with the depth of a node.
+(2) How does **the number of primitive operations to search in a BST** vary with the depth of a node?

-Note that these are two different types of data.
+Note that you need to collect two different types of data to answer these questions.
 The first is absolute time, while the second is a count.

-For (1), calculate the average time to search as the total time it takes to search for all the keys in your BST divided by the number of nodes in the BST.
+To answer (1), calculate the average time to search for any key.
+You can calculate this as the total time it takes to search for all the keys in your BST divided by the number of nodes in the BST.
 To get a more reliable value, don’t time each search.
 If your BST has N keys, record the time it takes to perform all N searches and then divide that value by N. You should expect this average time to have some random variation, which is why we ask that you compute it over multiple (W) runs and report the min, max and median statistics.
 The value of W is the third argument to your program.
 We recommend that you use a W value of 10 in all cases, but your program should work for any W.

-For (2), Write code in your BST implementation that tracks the number of steps that occurred during the search operation.
-In this case you must search for all the keys in your BST, and record how the number of primitive steps varies with the depth of the nodes.
-You can choose to store the data in an output file as two columns: depth and number of steps to search
+To answer (2), write code in your BST implementation that tracks the number of steps that occurred during the search operation.
+Search for all the keys in your BST, and record how the number of primitive steps varies with the depth of the node that stores that key.
+You can choose to store the data in an output file in two columns: **depth** and **number of steps to search**.
 Note that in this case, there is no randomness and you don't need to calculate averages.
-Collect this data for input files: 1000_ordered and 1000_random.
+Collect this data for input files: ```input_1000_ordered``` and ```input_1000_random```.
 Plot your data for both cases showing a scatter plot of the number of operations vs. depth.
 Here is a [sample sheet](https://docs.google.com/spreadsheets/d/1E85wYZuRcF60yQlmdd72TdSxLqhi7c6WJYAO1tt-qTM/edit?usp=sharing) to create the graph.

 Write a **report** to present the data and explain the trends for the data collected for (1) and (2).